Our employees only speak German in the office and on the phone.

 All certificates and documents must be presented in the original at the registry office.
 It is also necessary to present the original of the parents' national passport and electronic residence permit (eAT).
 In the case of German identity cards/passports, it is also possible to submit a clearly recognizable copy instead of the original.

-For further information on the required documents, please refer to the birth flyer (see "Further information").
+For further information on the required documents, please refer to the section "Required documents".

-The translation of foreign documents must be carried out by a translator sworn in Germany and submitted together with the original document.
+The translation of foreign documents must be carried out by a translator sworn in Germany and must be submitted together with the original document.

 Please note: In many cases, foreign documents must be certified (e.g. apostille).
 Please contact the registry office in good time before the date of birth to find out whether this is necessary in your case.
 This list is not exhaustive.
 Further documents may be required in individual cases.